ThomasMertes/seed7/src/read_me.txt

   it might also be necessary to do the same for ld.exe (and maybe for some other symlinks as well).

+  The remaining steps to build and install Seed7 are explained above in the chapter REMAINING BUILD STEPS.

 COMPILING WITH EMCC FROM EMSCRIPTEN